micropython/micropython/docs/library/builtins.rst

 Builtin Functions
 =================

 All builtin functions are described here.
-They are alse available via ``builtins`` module.
+They are also available via ``builtins`` module.

 .. function:: abs()